unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 - **First quartile (Q1)**: the middle of the lower half of values.
 - **Third quartile (Q3)**: the middle of the upper half of values.
 - **Interquartile range (IQR)**: the difference between the third and first quartiles.
-- **Variance**: the mean squared deviation of values from the mean.
+- **Variance**: the mean squared deviation of values from their mean.
 - **Standard deviation**: the square root of the variance.

 Calculating these summary statistics for each class gives us a new data set: